 9. There is social pressure to be in a perfect relationship.

-There is incredible pressure to be in a perfect relationship, and some cultures and social media only accentuates this pressure.
+There is incredible pressure to be in a perfect relationship, and some cultures and social media only accentuate this pressure.

 10. Fear of how others will react.